FontysVenlo/prj4e-individual-respository-Louis-Legere/doc/PersonalDevelopmentPlan.md

 // I want to broaden my investigate ability with papers books colleagues
 // personal leadership -> become scrum master or product owner
 // 360 degree feedback
-// did I make a plan and where I able to follow the plan
+// did I make a plan and were I able to follow the plan
 // proof by feedback
 // make graphs of my github assignment handins